ricktu288/ray-optics/README.md

 ## Use as a Node Module

-The simulator can be used as a node module in your own project.
-The node module version of the simulator is built with the following command:
+The simulator can be used as a node module in your own project and integrated with other programming languages.
+The easiest way is to directly download the integrations package from [here](https://github.com/ricktu288/ray-optics/archive/refs/heads/dist-integrations.zip) and follow the instructions in the `README.md` file.
+You don't need to clone this repo and build anything, but you still need to have Node.js installed.

+For more advanced usage, the node module version of the simulator is built with the following command:
 ```bash
 npm run build-node
 ```